Doering, Patrick

 Patrick Doering - Bio

-Patrick Doering has been employed in law enforcement since 1996 with the Lake St. Louis (MO) Police Department.
+Patrick Doering retired after a 28.5 year career with the Lake St. Louis (MO) Police Department.
+He was a Crisis/Hostage Negotiator for 20 of those years and spent the last three years as the Commander of the St. Charles County Regional Crisis Negotiation Team.
 He is a graduate of the FBI National Academy, the FBI National Crisis Negotiation Course, and the London Metropolitan Police (Scotland Yard) National Negotiators course.
 Patrick is the former President and co-founder of the Missouri Association of Crisis Negotiators.
 He has presented case studies at several negotiation conferences across the country.
-He has a master's degree in Criminal Justice Administration from Lindenwood University.
+He is currently the Crisis Negotiation Section Chair for the National Tactical Officers Association.